tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 Probabilities of continuous random variables (*X*) are defined as the area under the curve of its Probability Density Function<sup>[def][pdf~]</sup> (PDF).
 Therefore only ranges of values can have a nonzero probability.
 The probability that a continuous random variable equals some value is always zero [[11]].
+A typical plot of a continuous distribution is depicted below (although specifically for a normal distribution.)

 <p align="center"><img src="assets/distribution_plot_normal_weight_shade_middle.png" width="700" /></p>